eyedeekay/firefox.profile.i2p/HEADER.md

 correct together in their little snap package and runs it from inside the container.
 There are also a variety of other options for other platforms.

-What it configures is a profile for Firefox, pre-configured to use i2p, with an accompanying launcher for easy use.
+What it configures is a profile for Firefox, set up to use i2p, with an accompanying launcher for easy use.
 It also comes pre-configured to disable certain features that may weaken the anonymity that i2p provides, and with NoScript and HTTPS Everywhere.